 Serve this hearty, warming dish with a green salad tossed with avocado and mushrooms, some steamed asparagus or green beans, and some delicious brownies for dessert.

 - 2 (20-ounce) cans pork and beans (partially drained)

 - 6 boneless pork loin chops (trimmed of excess fat)

 Spray a 4-quart slow cooker with nonstick cooking spray.

-Combine the onion, the two cans of pork and beans, ketchup, and mustard in the prepared slow cooker and stir to blend.
+Combine onion, pork and beans, ketchup, and mustard in the prepared slow cooker and stir to blend.

 Add the pork chops to the crockpot, pushing some down into the bean mixture to cover and so they are evenly distributed.

-Cover the crockpot and cook on low for 8-9 hours until pork is tender.
+Cover the crockpot and cook on low for 8 to 9 hours until pork is tender.
 If you have a newer, hotter cooking crockpot, check the chops for doneness at 7 hours.

 Serve the chops with the bean mixture on the side.